When They Have Their Own Historians

 Loss marks the story with an aperture, an opening that takes the shape of absence.
 Diasporic life reveals that every rupture generates the conditions for reinvention.
 What is broken reconfigures itself in altered gestures, emergent languages, and newly forged rituals.

 In this sense, memory operates as a laboratory of futurity, where fragments of the past are recollected and recomposed into outlines of possibility.
-The women once consigned to erasure return—not as static figures of mourning, but as active interlocutors in the work of imagining otherwise temporalities.
+The women once consigned to erasure return.
+Not as static figures of mourning, but as active interlocutors in the work of imagining otherwise temporalities.

 The project navigates this tension: to bear the weight of grief while also harnessing it as raw material for invention.
 What surfaces are fragile yet insistent visions: futures delicately stitched from the remnants of memory.